obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 ### How can I check that my Task is formatted correctly?

 The Tasks plugin's ability to search tasks depends on the information in the tasks matching the plugin's parsing behaviour, described in the previous section.
-If not, tasks may be silently missed out from task searches.
+If not, tasks may be silently omitted from task searches.

 Consider these two tasks (in a vault that does not have a global tag filter):